Frederic Manning: The Middle Parts of Fortune

 Hamlet: In the secret parts of fortune?
 O, most true; she is a strumpet.

 The original publication of this edition credited authorship to "Private 19022", possibly a desire for anonymity or another pun on "private soldier" and "private parts".
 Manning was first credited with authorship posthumously in 1943 but the original text was published widely only in 1977.
 Amongst the voices raised in praise were those of Arnold Bennett, Ernest Hemingway, Ezra Pound (who cited Manning as a literary mentor) and T. E. Lawrence, who claimed to have seen through the anonymity and recognised the author of Scenes and Portraits.
 Be that as it may, Scenes and Portraits was re-published by Peter Davies in 1930 and Manning lived out his life basking in the afterglow of what is widely regarded as one of the finest novels based upon the experiences of warfare.
 T. E. Lawrence said of The Middle Parts of Fortune that "your book be famous for as long as the war is cared for – and perhaps longer, for there is more than soldiering in it.
 You have been exactly fair to everyone, of all ranks: and all your people are alive".
 Ernest Hemingway called it "the finest and noblest novel to come out of World War I".

 Later life

 Frederic Manning never married.
 His biographers suggest he eschewed intimacy, and that his long-time host Galton and the hostesses of the literary salons which he visited should be seen as "parent-substitute" figures.
 Like his hero Bourne, Manning was a private person, who kept his own counsel.
-Manning died of respiratory diseases at a Hampstead nursing home.
+Manning died of respiratory diseases at a Hampstead nursing home on 22 February 1935.
 His obituary appeared in The Times on 26 February 1935.
 He is interred at Kensal Green Cemetery.
+The National Portrait Gallery holds a 1921 depiction of Manning by William Rothenstein (NPG 4417).